sini/nixkraken/docs/src/getting-started/quick-start.md

 # Quick Start

+This guide showcases a basic, working NixKraken configuration using [Nix Flakes](https://nixos.wiki/wiki/Flakes) and [nixpkgs](https://github.com/nixos/nixpkgs)/[Home Manager](https://github.com/nix-community/home-manager) 25.05 on an x86-64 Linux host.

 > [!NOTE]
 > Not using Flakes?
 Follow our [non-Flake installation guide](./install/non-flakes.md) instead.

-This guide showcases a basic, working NixKraken configuration using [Nix Flakes](https://nixos.wiki/wiki/Flakes) and [nixpkgs](https://github.com/nixos/nixpkgs)/[Home Manager](https://github.com/nix-community/home-manager) 25.05 on an x86-64 Linux host.
+## 1. Create `flake.nix`

-1. **Create a `flake.nix` file** with the following content, which sets GitKraken username and email
+Use the following content, which sets GitKraken username and email.

 ```nix
 {